-Alina is an economist with 8 years of professional experience in public policy analysis, the majority of which she spent in the Government Economic Service of the UK.
+Alina is an economist with over 9 years of professional experience in public policy analysis, the majority of which she spent in the Government Economic Service of the UK.
 Alina joined PPMI in 2017, where she led a study to support Impact Assessment on the review of the Written Statement Directive, aimed to improve and harmonise working conditions across the EU.
 Alina has experience in various qualitative and quantitative analytical methods, specialising in cost benefit analysis and Impact Assessments both on a national and international level (including EU Directives).
 In addition, Alina has worked on strategic transport modelling, forecasting and appraisal to shape transport investment policies.
 She has also worked on value for money and analytical assurance, to ensure analysis is robust, transparent and appropriately communicated to decision makers.
 Alina gained her experience in the UK’s non-ministerial executive agency Health and Safety Executive, the Department for Transport of the UK and PPMI.
 During her career, Alina worked in a multicultural and multidisciplinary environment and learned to adopt technical language to non-specialists.
 She applies social science to real life situations to promote evidence-based decision making.

 Key areas of expertise